-In this article, we’ll take a look at the two most likely reasons that cats are so afraid of cucumbers and why you shouldn’t try this popular prank at home on your unsuspecting feline (no matter how strong the temptation!).
+In this article, we look at the two most likely reasons why cats are scared of cucumbers and why you shouldn’t try this popular prank at home on your unsuspecting feline (no matter how strong the temptation is!).

 The 2 Reasons Why Cats Are Afraid of Cucumbers

-Of course, there is no real reason for a cat to be afraid of cucumber or any other fruit or vegetable, and most experts agree that the most likely reason for the cat’s reaction is that they mistake the cucumber for a snake.
+Of course, there is no real reason for a cat to be afraid of a cucumber or any other fruit or vegetable.
+Most experts agree that the most likely reason for the cat’s reaction is that they mistake the cucumber for a snake.
 Cats have an innate instinct to avoid snakes, and a cucumber resembles a serpent enough that it evokes an extreme reaction, albeit a brief one.
 The cucumber is long and green, like most snakes, and the cat’s instinctive reaction is to leap into the air as high as possible to avoid being bitten.

 More proof of this theory lies in the fact that almost anything elongated, such as a rubber snake, will evoke the same reaction, ruling out the cucumber itself as the culprit.